 As I write this the Dow Jones is over 30,000, the S&P is almost 3,700 and Bitcoin is over $23,000.
-Interest rates are near all time lows, housing is in demand in many parts of the country, and business activity seems to be picking up.
-All of this while families and small business are still struggling through the pandemic of 2020.
+Interest rates are near all-time lows, housing is in demand in many parts of the country, and business activity seems to be picking up.
+All of this while families and small businesses are still struggling through the pandemic of 2020.

 In response to the continued uncertainty and hardships faced by Main Street, Congress has passed the bill that provides COVID-19 relief and now awaits signature by the President.
 The full text of the bill is almost 5,600 pages and can be found here.

 Some of the key components of the approximately $900B bill are $600 stimulus payments for individuals and their families, extended unemployment benefits, and funds set aside for a second Paycheck Protection Program (“PPP”) Loan program.